-The draft plan will be available beginning Monday, May 23, 2022, in the Department of Development and the Ofice of the Mayor, on the fourth floor of the Municipal building at 200 East

-Street, Jamestown, NY 14701.
+The draft plan will be available beginning Monday, May 15, 2023 for comment through Thursday, June 15th in the Department of Development and the Office of the Mayor, on the fourth floor of the Municipal building at 200 East Third Street, Jamestown, NY 14701.
 Additionally, they will be made available at Prendergast Library and online at www.jamestownny.gov.
-All comments regarding Annual Action Plan will be accepted up until June 27, 2022 by 4:00 pm, in writing to the Department of Development, Municipal Building, Third Floor, Jamestown, NY 14701.
+All comments regarding Annual Action Plan will be accepted up until June 15, 2023 by 4:00 pm, in writing to the Department of Development, Municipal Building, Third Floor, Jamestown, NY 14701.

-The Jamestown City Council and the subsequent submission of the City's FY 2022 CDBG and HOME Annual Action Plan application to the U.S. Department of Housing and Urban Development will consider all comments received prior to the formal authorization of the application.
+The Jamestown City Council and the subsequent submission of the City's FY 2023 CDBG and HOME Annual Action Plan application to the U.S. Department of Housing and Urban Development will consider all comments received prior to the formal authorization of the application.